Haploa confusa

 Haploa confusa, the confused haploa or Lyman's haploa, is a moth of the family Erebidae that occurs in North America.
 The species was first described by H. H. Lyman in 1887.
-The caterpillars feed on a hound's tongue (Cynoglossum officinale).
+The caterpillars have been observed feeding on hound's tongue (Cynoglossum officinale), dogwoods (Cornus spp.), sugar maple (Acer saccharum), Joe Pye weed (Eutrochium purpureum), purple loosestrife (Lythrum salicaria), Morrow's honeysuckle (Lonicera morrowii), and coyote willow (Salix exigua).